 Natural Areas Asset Management Plan (NAAMP)

-There are 55 natural area reserves ranging in size from less than 1 hectare to almost 50 hectares.
-Previously the City developed individual management plans for reserves which included all available contextual and management information.
-This has resulted in:
+There are 55 natural area reserves, ranging in size from less than one hectare to almost 50 hectares.
+Previously, the City developed individual management plans for reserves which included all available contextual and management information.
+That resulted in:

 The main objective for the NAAMP is the establishment of a consistent, holistic planning methodology that achieves and maintains a cohesive approach to managing all natural areas across the organisation.
 It identifies the:

 - assets that are priorities for maintenance and enhancement (and therefore protection from threats);

 - threats that impact upon those assets; and